kavia-common/personal-expense-tracker-48067-48076/frontend_react/FRONTEND_ONLY.md

 # Frontend-only Mode

-This project is currently scoped to run without a backend.
+This project runs without a backend by default.
 All data is stored locally in your browser and never leaves your device unless you manually export or share it.
+Backend URLs are optional and unused in this mode.

 ## What this means